aws-samples/aws-saas-factory-billing-and-metering-reference-implementation/README.md

 The Stripe API key is stored within Secrets Manager.
 The Cloudformation stack creates an empty secret.
 Access the secret through the Secrets Manager console and paste in a **test Stripe API key** only.
-Do not paste it in JSON; the application expects to find a single string with the API key. **Do not use a production API key.**
+Do not paste it in JSON format; the application expects to find a single string with the API key. **Do not use a production API key.**

 ## Usage and Function